All Episodes

 That kind of thing.

-Okay, now that's the kind of case you have to explain.
+I said, that's the kind of case you have to explain.

-But I've got a question.
+But I've got a question here.

-repressed memories through hypnosis and so forth.
+Through hypnosis and so forth.

-I would say that a third of all of the accounts I have are remembered without hypnosis.
+So I would say that a third of all of the accounts I have are remembered without hypnosis.

 And that's the other issue.

-So, that's one of the other issues that they chose to use to misrepresent the phenomenon.
+So that's one of the other issues that they chose to use to misrepresent the phenomenon.

-And it's always the product of hypnosis.
+And it's always a product of hypnosis.

 Well, again, I'm going to circle back to my why.